r0ushann/socket.io/Readme.md

 #### Multiplexing support

-In order to create separation of concerns within your application (for example per module, or based on permissions), Socket.IO allows you to create several `Namespaces`, which will act as separate communication channels but will share the same underlying connection.
+In order to create a separation of concerns within your application (for example: per module, or based on permissions), Socket.IO  also allows you to create several `Namespaces`, which will act as separate communication channels but will share the same underlying connection.

 #### Room support